- The plan is for a modest 2.8 Gwe of power far smaller than the 16 GWe reported in 2014.

 The world’s top oil exporter wants to start construction next year on two plants with a total capacity of up to 2.8 GWe as it follows Gulf neighbor the United Arab Emirates (UAE) in seeking atomic energy.
 This future suggests that two KEPCO 1400 MW PWR type reactors, similar to the ones under construction in the UAE are on a short list.

-Update — Reuters added the following to the initial report on 9/18/17.
+Update — Reuters added the following to the initial report on 9/18/17 which is based on a plan for just two reactors, not 16 as reported in 2014.

 “We are carrying out feasibility studies, technically and economically to build those nuclear reactors … in addition to detailed technical studies for the selection of the best locations,” said Hashim bin Abdullah Yamani, president of the King Abdullah City for Atomic and Renewable Energy (KACARE).